-Filing of documents with the Companies' Register held by the competent Chamber of Commerce
+Filing of documents with the Companies Register held by the competent Chamber of Commerce

-Within ten days of the date of incorporation, the notary must register the company in the competent Companies' Register held by the local Chamber of Commerce under whose jurisdiction the company's registered office falls.
+Within 20 days of the date of incorporation, the notary must register the company in the competent Companies Register held by the local Chamber of Commerce under whose jurisdiction the company's registered office falls.

-A company acquires legal personality and thus full corporate status, only upon its registration/entry in the Companies' Register.
-The directors, however, can act in the name of the company prior to such date.
+A company acquires legal personality and thus full corporate status, only upon its registration/entry in the Companies Register.
+The directors, however, can act in the name of the company prior to such date (but not prior to the date of the Deed of Incorporation).
 However, in these circumstances, they risk unlimited personal liability for such actions.